tomlooman/tomlooman.github.io/_posts/2014-09-14-unreal-engine-custom-depth.md

 Unreal Engine 4 introduced a new depth buffer along with its PBR rendering system.
 It's called "Custom Depth" and can be used for effects like the selection outline that is built-in in the Editor, rendering of occluded meshes, or custom culling of transparency.
 I will discuss some of the basics of using this buffer in the material editor and explain some of the features I used it for in my own projects.

-When using Custom Depth it's important to read through the _Issues & Limitations_ at the bottom of the page to prevent hours of headache and unnecessary debugging.
+When using Custom Depth it's important to read through the _Issues & Limitations_ at the bottom of the page to prevent unnecessary debugging.

 [![ue4_coloredoutlines01_small](/assets/images/ue4_coloredoutlines01_small.jpg)](https://www.tomlooman.com/multi-color-outline-post-process-in-unreal-engine-4/)